It gets hard sometimes…

 If you live in Victoria, and if you are anything like me.
 The word “lockdown” probably instils some sense of dread.

 Both 2020 and 2021 feel like a mish-mash of emotions for so many of us.
 Gave the term “emotional rollercoaster” a whole new meaning.
-As a mama of three and small business owner, I can tell you I felt all the things!
+As a mum and small business owner, I can tell you I felt all the things!

 When the Going Got Tough…